theopn/pytranscript/README.md

 ## Oops

-As I finished making this, I just realized that I took databases class this semester and I could've just used SQL.
+As I finished making this, I just realized that I took a databases class this semester and I could've just used SQL.

 ```sql
 CREATE TABLE SemesterFour (